Arrayly/Django-Blog-/README.md

 ### Prerequisites

+In order to use the API, you require an authentication token.
 Contact me on my [main website](https://arrayly.com/contact/) expressing your reasons for wanting to use the API and the email address you have registered with.
 I will then generate an authentication token and contact you ASAP.

 ## Built With